-The preferred file format is Word (.doc).
-Acceptable formats for pictures,
+The preferred file format is Word (.doc or .docx).
+Acceptable formats

-photographs and figures are .jpg, and .tif.
-Please do not send pdf files.
+for pictures, photographs and figures are .jpg, and .tif.
+Please do not

-Send four hard copies of the manuscript and its electronic version (CD-ROM,
+send pdf files.
+Send 2 hard copies of the manuscript and its electronic

-e-mail).
-The disc must be marked with names of the authors, and the format
+version (e-mail, CD-ROM).
+The disc must be marked with names of the authors,

-beginning with the title page as page 1. (http://www.consort-statement.org)
+with the title page as page 1.
+Each following segment of the manuscript

 |TITLE PAGE.
 The title